-The Group operates a number of equity-settled share-based payment schemes for the benefit of eligible employees, including executive directors, in accordance with the schemes' rules.
+The Group operates a number of cash-settled share-based payment schemes for the benefit of eligible employees, including executive directors, in accordance with the schemes' rules.
 The schemes are designed to retain and recognise the contributions of executive directors and eligible employees and to provide additional incentives to contribute to the Group's continued growth.

 The PSP and the ESOP are the active schemes.
+Under these schemes the Group receives services from employees as consideration for the equity instruments of MTN Group Limited.